rapidez/docs/src/1.x/extending.md

 ## Autocomplete

-The autocomplete can contain as many ES indexes as you wish.
+The autocomplete can contain as many ElasticSearch indexes as you wish.
 You can add these in the `frontend.php` config file.
 For example:
 ```php
 'autocomplete' => [
     'additionals' => [